burkeholland/deno-first-look/lessons/getting-to-know/first-program.md

 ## Executing remote scripts

 Deno can also execute scripts that are remote.
 That means that you literally call them with a URL.
 This is why the Deno docs have you call their sample "Hello World" program.
 This feels awfully unintuitive for a JavaScript developer.
-We explicity do **not** execute scripts from other sources because we don't know what they are going to do.
+We explicitly do **not** execute scripts from other sources because we don't know what they are going to do.
 But since Deno is "secure by default" as we discussed earlier, the model changes and Deno actually expects you to include code from remote locations.

 Instead of running our local "app.ts" file, execute the remote "Hello World" example that Deno provides...